 Henderson is a somewhat small city located in the state of Tennessee.
 With a population of 6,357 people and three constituent neighborhoods, Henderson is the 101st largest community in Tennessee.

-Henderson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Henderson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Henderson are a mix of both white- and blue-collar jobs.
 Overall, Henderson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Henderson who work in office and administrative support (16.01%), sales jobs (13.84%), and healthcare (8.54%).
+There are especially a lot of people living in Henderson who work in office and administrative support (14.86%), teaching (13.84%), and sales jobs (12.39%).

-The percentage of adults in Henderson with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.74% of adults in Henderson have a bachelor's degree or advanced degree.
+The education level of Henderson citizens is a little higher than the average for US cities and towns: 23.37% of adults in Henderson have at least a bachelor's degree.

-The per capita income in Henderson in 2010 was $14,063, which is low income relative to Tennessee and the nation.
-This equates to an annual income of $56,252 for a family of four.
+The per capita income in Henderson in 2018 was $17,268, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $69,072 for a family of four.
 However, Henderson contains both very wealthy and poor people as well.
-Henderson also has one of the higher rates of people living in poverty in the nation, with 30.38% of its population below the federal poverty line.

 The most common language spoken in Henderson is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Langs. of India.